Changes Affecting Data

 2019

 UPDATED 2019-01-15: After careful review, the original data product algorithm (pco2_pco2wat) for Sunburst sensors was found to contain an error that resulted in calculation of incorrect derived L1 pCO2 values.
 In consultation with the vendor, the algorithm has been corrected, and is in the process of being verified.
 Once complete, this notification will be updated, and all derived L1 pCO2 data products generated prior to the notification date should be re-requested in order to ensure utilization of the correct algorithm.
-The updated algorithm can be viewed here.
+See the updated algorithm on Github.

 2018